Account validation

 Since it’s easy to mistype the account number or mobile number for a recipient, we provide a feature where you can request more details about an account number, before creating a transaction.

-• An account name validation functionality within the transaction flow.
+• An account validation functionality within the transaction flow.

 Account name validation via endpoint